Back to all blog posts

 And it isn’t just products themselves that brands are promoting by leveraging trends.
 Using the notion of ‘content first, brand second’, brands are tactically creating creative content built around trends – such as lifestyle videos and advice pieces – which consumers are more likely to buy in to.

-There are a number of tactics PR teams can implement to prepare for and react to emerging trends, including:
+There are a number of tactics consumer and lifestyle PR teams can implement to prepare for and react to emerging trends, including:

 Plan ahead